martinezliamj/virtual_test_bed_fork/doc/content/msr/msr_generic/cnrs_benchmark/step0_3.md

 !listing msr/cnrs_benchmark/step03_temperature_dist.i block=UserObjects

-Thess blocks define the Rhie-Chow interpolation method, which is used throughout the entire input file.
+These blocks define the Rhie-Chow interpolation method, which is used throughout the entire input file.

 ## Geometry